The world’s second-largest and second-most-populous continent

 Obtain an outline of Bible, Theology and Ministry

-Courses of essential biblical, theological knowledge for Christians on the globe.
+Courses of essential biblical, historical, theological knowledge for Christians on the globe.

 Everything the evangelist and church planter needs to lay the foundation for a lasting, fruitful ministry.